frequency-chain/frequency/README.md

 1. Link to parachain [dashboard](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A11946)

+1. Off-boarding MRC from relay chain

+    ```bash
+    ./scripts/init.sh offboard-mrc
+    ```

+Note: Clean up /tmp/mrc directory after off-boarding.
+This is required to avoid any conflicts with next onboarding.
+For local testing and devnet this will be ideal until runtime upgrades are implemented.

 ### Generating a new spec file

 1. Update `node/chain_spec.rs` with required spec config, defaults to `para_id:2000` and relay chain to be `rococo_local.json` with `protocol_id:mrc-local`